freqtrade/freqtrade/docs/data-analysis.md

 data.tail()
 ```

-The code snippet loads and analyzes the strategy, prints the number of buy signals.
+The code snippet loads and analyzes the strategy, calculates and prints the number of buy signals.

 The last 2 lines serve to analyze the dataframe in detail.
 This can be important if your strategy did not generate any buy signals.